Anomaly in the differential cross sections at 13 TeV: Conclusion

 Using only statistical errors and fixing additional normalization of differential cross sections equal to unity, we have limited the possible forms of the theoretical representation of the scattering amplitude.
 The phenomenological model - HEGSh model was used for examining the whole region of the momentum transfer of two sets of experimental data obtained by the TOTEM Collaboration at $13$ TeV.
 The simple exponential form of the scattering amplitude was used to examine only a small region of momentum transfer.
 In both cases, an additional fast decreasing term of the scattering amplitude was required for a quantitative description of the new experimental data.
 The large slope of this term can be connected with a large radius of the hadronic interaction and, hence, can be determined by the interaction potential at large distances.
 It can be some part of the hadronic potential responsible for the oscillation behavior of the elastic scattering amplitude \cite{Osc-13}.

-The discovery of such anomaly in the behaviour of the differential cross section at very small momentum transfer in LHC experiments will give us important information about the behavior of the hadron interaction potential at large distances.
+The discovery of such anomaly in the behavior of the differential cross section at very small momentum transfer in LHC experiments will give us important information about the behavior of the hadron interaction potential at large distances.
 It may be tightly connected with the problem of confinement.
-We have shown the existence of such anomaly at the statistical level and that some other models also revealed such unusual behaviour of the scattering amplitude.
+We have shown the existence of such anomaly at the statistical level and that some other models also revealed such unusual behavior of the scattering amplitude.
 Very likely, such effects exist also in experimental data at essentially smaller energies \cite{osc-conf}.
-However, the results of the TOTEM Collaboration have a unique unprecedentedly small statistical error and reach minimally small angles scattering with the largest number of experimental poits in this small region of the momentum transfer.
+However, the results of the TOTEM Collaboration have a unique unprecedentedly small statistical error and reach minimally small angles of scattering with the largest number of experimental poits in this small region of the momentum transfer.
 The new effects can impact the determination of the sizes of the total cross sections, the ratio of the elastic to the total cross sections and the size of the $\rho(s,t)$ - the ratio of the real to imaginary part of the elastic scattering amplitude.

-Now the results for the total cross sections and $\rho(t=0)$ can be compared for the case with additional coefficient normalization $n$ and for the cases with an additional fast decreasing term and $n=1$.
+Now the results for the total cross sections and $\rho(t=0)$ can be compared for the case with additional coefficient normalization $k$ and the cases with an additional fast decreasing term and $k=1$.
 The results are presented in Table IV.
-The different variants with a large coefficient of the normalization give practically the same value, which is less than the total cross sections extracted by the TOTEM Collaboration - $\sigma_{tot}(TOTEM) =110.6 \pm 3.4$ mb in the analysis of only the small momentum transfer region \cite{T-st}.
+The different variants with a large coefficient of the normalization give practically the same value, which is less than the total cross sections extracted by the TOTEM Collaboration - $\sigma_{tot (TOTEM)} =110.6 \pm 3.4$ mb in the analysis of only small momentum transfer region \cite{T-st}.
+Small errors of $\rho(t=0)$ and $\sigma_{tot}$ are the result of our simultaneous fitting to both sets in a wide region of the momentum transfer and with using only statistical errors.
 The size of $\rho(t=0)$ obtained in the model calculations essentially exceed the size of $\rho(t=0)=0.1 \pm 0.01$ extracted by the TOTEM Collaboration \cite{T-rho}.
-On the contrary, the variants with an additional fast decreasing term in different forms give a large value of $\sigma_{tot}(\sqrt(s)=13$ TeV which exceed the $\sigma_{tot}(TOTEM)$, and $\rho(t=0)$ practically coincides with the predictions of the COMPETE Collaboration \cite{COMPETE}.
+On the contrary, the variants with an additional fast decreasing term in different forms give a large value of $\sigma_{tot}(\sqrt(s)=13$ TeV which exceeds the $\sigma_{tot(TOTEM)}$, and $\rho(t=0)$ practically coincides with the predictions of the COMPETE Collaboration \cite{COMPETE}.
+Now many different groups using the TOTEM Collaboration data obtained different results for $\rho(t=0)$ and $\sigma_{tot}$.
+When they used only small -t data, the results were not far from the TOTEM data for $\sigma_{tot}$ but essentially differed for $\rho(t=0)$ (see, for example, \cite{Protvino19}).